“Sombre” Highlights, A Softer Version Of Ombre

 The “Wob”, or wavy bob, is still one of the hottest haircut trend right now.
 The ‘wavy bob’ has now surpassed the ‘long bob’ as the year’s most sought-after hairstyle.
 “Not having to deal with a lot of layers makes styling easy.” says Frank Hathaway.
 “And the strong line makes it dramatic look, without the stiffness of a classic bob”.

 Piecy, chin length bobs have been spotted on celebrities everywhere, from Jennifer Lawrence’s “I’m growing it back out” look to Taylor Swifts new Shorter, pushed back version of the classic style.
-It’s not unusual to see celebrities follow the same trends, but when a style looks this great and is so easy to care for, it’s a great time to jump on the opportunity to look great with minimal effort.
+It’s not unusual to see celebrities follow the same trends, especially when a style looks this great and is so easy to care for.
+You’ll find it’s a great time to jump on the opportunity to look great with minimal effort.

-Jennifer Lawrence, a major influence in hair cuts this last couple of years, is wearing a perfect example of this seasons Wob hair style.
-The carefree ease of styling is a big draw.
+Jennifer Lawrence, a major influence in hair cuts this last couple of years.
+She is wearing a perfect example of this seasons Wob hair style.
+You will find the carefree ease of styling a big draw.
 It’s a great escape from all the intense round brushing as well.
 You can use a diffuser, or do some beachy curls with an iron.
 Super easy styling in the morning.
 Works great with a bit of David Frank Hair care’s Shape Shifter styling foam.

 Taylor Swift, probably the most photographed celebrity lately, is another example of using your own natural texture to create a very fashion forward look.
 The cut work best if it sits just off the shoulders.
 A bit longer than a classic bob, but shorter than last seasons “Lob”.